What are the responsibilities and job description for the Physician- Joint Replacement Surgeon position at CAO?

 This position is perfect for a motivated physician looking to work in a team-orientated environment.
 Some of the focus areas needed are:

-• Provide comprehensive diagnoses and treatment of orthopaedic related conditions and injuries
+- Comprehensive diagnoses and treatment of orthopaedic related conditions

-• Order and interpret results of diagnostic and imaging procedures
+- Ordering and interpretation of results of diagnostic tests and imaging

 Primary Responsibilities